mm80843/T3.5/docs/Benef/PBN__Benef_1282.md

 # __Reduced risk of mosquito breeding__

-## Name of the Benefit

-Selecting project sites away from breeding sites such as open surface water bodies can reduce the risk of mosquito breeding and subsequent malaria transmission to building occupants.

 ## Description of Benefits pertaining to Beneficiaries

 * [Private investors investing in this mitigation measure can benefit from reduced healthcare costs and increased asset value of buildings due to lower incidences of malaria.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_1446.md)